-In it's fourth year of existence at the U of M, Tongues Untied is a space by and for People of Color who identify as GLBTQ and/or Same-Gender-Loving.
+In it's fifth year of existence at the U of M, Tongues Untied is a space by and for People of Color who identify as GLBTQ and/or Same-Gender-Loving.
 Named after the famous documentary "Tongues Untied" by Marlon Riggs & Essex Hemphill, the group serves to connect students, staff, faculty, and the Twin Cities community by holding discussion groups that focus on how race, sexuality, and gender impact our lived experiences.

 Tongues Untied serves the needs of our growing community by:

 - Providing social and educational gatherings for U of M students

 - Hosting discussions and panels for local public school Gay-Straight Alliances upon request

 - Connecting with local community organizations or color such as Trans Youth Support Network, Twin Cities Black Pride, and the MiniBall Scene

 In 2014, the GLBTA Programs Office produced a promotional video about Tongues Untied as another means of sharing the experiences of GLBTQ and/or same-gender-loving Native students and students of color.

 Please join us!
 Learn more by emailing Jason Jackson at email@example.com